 Highly skilled migrants returning from high-income western countries with newly acquired social, financial and human capital are often placed on pedestals as potential ‘agents of change’.
 But can we really presume that an increased flow of skills and attitudes acquired abroad by a minority group will promote development?
 Does this idea harbour a western conceit that what is gained abroad will necessarily surpass locally hewn skills and knowledge?
 Does it also overlook the negative consequences of migration, such as the possibility that it will perpetuate or increase inequality?

 This process of re-embedding fundamentally limits the benefits of return migration along class lines.
-In Ghana, for example, most of those who can afford to go overseas originate from the ‘elite’, upper-middle class.
+In Ghana, for example, most of those who can afford to go overseas originate from the ‘elite’, upper middle class.
 Typically, on return, migrants re-embed themselves back into these same networks.
-This cycle of migration allows elite groups to build transnational social capital (networks and idenity), which compounds their relative privilege and advantage.
+This cycle of migration allows elite groups to build transnational social capital (networks and identities), which compounds their relative privilege and advantage.
 Migrants may, for example, use their status and connections to glean information about business and economic opportunities or to secure a loan for entrepreneurial activity.
-The latter is particularly important in countries such as Ghana that have poorly functioning formal financial markets.
+The latter is particularly important in countries such as Ghana where formal financial markets function relatively poorly.

 If socially embedded inequality is left unaddressed, return migration will only serve to increase inequality in Ghana and beyond.
 The state may have a role in facilitating the distribution of social and economic benefits, but there is also a great deal that return migrants can do individually by (in the words of one returnee) ‘unchecking that box that always asks, what’s in it for me?’